Food safety in a power cut - advice for consumers

 Use a fridge thermometer so you can tell if the fridge has become too warm

-In normal circumstances, we recommend keeping fridges at 5º C or below but in power cuts, food can be stored in fridges at temperatures under 8°C. If the temperature rises to 8°C and above, you should eat food that normally requires refrigeration within 4 hours.
+In normal circumstances, we recommend keeping fridges at 5º C or below but in power cuts, food can be stored in fridges at temperatures under 8°C. If the temperature rises to 8°C and above, you should eat food that normally requires refrigeration within 4 hours first.
 Please see our chilling advice for more information.

 Store food outside (if it’s cold)